LGro/coagulate/README.md

 The following assumes the existance of a secure storage that only the app has access to.

+We call a peer that does not belong to the real contact network an "obfuscation peer".

+A "server" is considered to be an always or at least mostly on peer but bears no special functionality.

 #### Generate Sharing URI for Contact

 - generate random secret at variable length
 - associate the secret with the contact in storage
-- specify a set of peers (potentially including servers and oneself)
+- specify a set of peers (needs to include at least one server, oneself and some obfuscation peers)
 - base64 encode peers and secret into combined string
 - prepend with coag:// and return